TosbackCgusBridge-Bot/CGUs-versions/Bing/Privacy Policy.md

 Learn more about

 *   Non-Microsoft services that use Bing search
-*   Why and with whom we share or disclose personal information
 *   Protecting the security of personal information
 *   Where we store and process information
 *   Changes to our privacy statements
 *   How to contact us

-Below you will find additional privacy information you may (or may not) find important.
-Much of this describes common practices that we want you to know about but don’t think it’s necessary to highlight in every one of our privacy statements.
-And some of this is just stating the obvious (for example, we will disclose information when the law requires it), but our lawyers make us say it anyway.
+Below you will find additional privacy information you may find important.
+Much of this describes practices that are common across the industry, but we want to make sure you are aware of them.
 Please keep in mind that this information is not a complete description of our practices – this is all _in addition_ to the other, more specific information contained in the privacy statements for each Microsoft product and service you use.

 **On this page**:

 *   Non-Microsoft Services that Use Bing Search
-*   Sharing or Disclosing Personal Information
 *   Protecting the Security of Personal Information
 *   Where Information is Stored and Processed
 *   Changes to Our Privacy Statements